 With my dad’s encouragement, guidance and love, I packed my bags and came to Silicon Valley in 2005.
 Not only did I not have any money – I also didn’t have that typical engineering degree, nor a high-profile network (both coveted resources in this small Silicon Valley).
 So what did I do?

 I did what my dad did, I made the best of what I had to offer and figured the rest out on my feet.
-Like him, I found myself in a foreign place, an immigrant, struggling to make ends meet.
+Like him, I found myself in a foreign place, an immigrant, struggling to make ends meet (even defaulting on bills some months).
 I lived in a 400 sq ft. apartment for the first 8 months in a dodgy part of San Jose.
 Oh, those are moments I won’t forget.
 Just like my dad taught himself English and the ins and outs of western culture, I taught myself the Silicon Valley ways and the lingo.

 I’ve been able to start a media company (Women 2.0), an idea lab (Founder Labs), work at three different Silicon Valley startups (one of which was acquired and was a great help to pay off all that debt!), launch six different ideas (all of which have failed), and I’m just getting started.
 Like him, it’s been and up and down journey, good moments and challenging moments but being an entrepreneur is what naturally feels right to me, though I never knew it.
 Throughout his life, helping others was the core of all his work.
 Enabling others is the work I do today, just like my dad.